 Health Insurance Portability and Accountability Act (HIPPA): HIPAA privacy complaints can be made with the Dean of Students Office 814-641-3157.

-Title IX: complaints invovling Title IX should be directed to the Title IX Coordinator at 814-641-3151 or by fillling out this online form.
+Title IX: complaints involving Title IX should be directed to the Title IX Coordinator at 814-641-3151 or by filling out this online form.

 Whistleblower Guidelines: The Policy on Whistleblower Guidelines prohibits College officials from interfering with the right of anyone to report alleged financial impropriety, misuse of organizational resources, unethical behavior or the violation of any laws.
 Furthermore, it prohibits the College from retaliating against an employee for having made a good faith disclosure or complaint or having refused to do something illegal or unethical.
 More information regarding submission of a complaint can be found here.